top of page

 Our goal is to protect human health by decreasing indoor and outdoor air pollution.

-We ask for your help by reading labels on laundry, body care, and cleaning products so you know you are choosing the ones labeled "Fragrance Free".
+You can help by reading labels on laundry, body care, and cleaning products so you know you are choosing the ones labeled "Fragrance Free" and without fragrance oils.

-We urge you to share this poster and supporting research to raise awareness about this often overlooked, yet increasingly obvious way of achieving healthier air both indoors and out.
+We urge you to share our poster, memes and research to raise awareness about this often overlooked, yet increasingly obvious way of achieving healthier air both indoors and out.

 The EPA estimates indoor air is 2 to 5 times more polluted than outdoor air.